An In-Depth Beginner Guide To Boating (Tips, Tricks, Clothing)

 3. Green, Green Nice and Clean

 Contrary to brown water, green water generally indicates the area is free of seagrass beds or shallow reefs.
 Navigation through these areas is usually safe.
 However, larger vessels should proceed with caution.
-All boaters should have the NOAA marine chart on them at all times to know which regions are safe for bigger boats.
+One of the best boating tips for beginners is to have the NOAA marine chart at hand at all times to know which regions are safe for bigger boats.

 4. White, White You Just Might